-15 slopes, 9 lifts and almost six months winter magic at Pyhä ski resort.
+15 slopes, 9 lifts, and almost six months of winter magic at Pyhä ski resort.

 Training and track booking at the slopes:

 Pyhä functions as a training resort for alpine skiing and especially during the more quiet weeks there are booked training sessions on the slopes.
 Slopes and times that are booked for training can be seen on the track booking calendar.
 Keep in mind, that a booked slope may be completely closed from public during the time of the booking.

 After Pyhä's legendary double chair lift – which is already out of use nowadays – opened, Huttu-Ukko Hujaus was built next to it, and after that, the Kultakero slope was completed.
 These slopes, which are among the steepest in Pyhä, were very challenging for the skiers of that time.

 Over the years, World Cup mogul skiing competitions have also been held in Huttu.
 Speeds of over 140 km/h have been reached on the slopes in downhill competitions, of course under carefully controlled conditions.
 Today, Huttu-Ukko functions as an easily accessible natural snow slope, especially popular among freeride skiers.

 You can reach Huttu-Ukko and Kultakero slopes with the PyhäExpress chairlift.
 The slopes end at the renovated Family Adventure Area.